Austroasiatic languages: Austroasiatic migrations and archaeogenetics

-Huang et al. (2020) suggests a Southwestern Chinese origin for the 'core Austroasiatic' population, who derive most of their ancestry from Mekong Neolithic (58.0%–75.2%) instead of Late Neolithic Fujian, which is more common for the 'core Austronesian' population.
-Austroasiatic-related ancestry is widespread in Mainland Southeast Asians and Hmong-Mien groups from Southern China but for the latter, there is evidence of Kra-Dai admixture, which increases in groups that live further east.
-This admixture is also present in Mainland Southeast Asians.
+Huang et al. (2020) suggests the "core Austroasiatic" population may possibly have been present in Southwest China, who derive most of their ancestry from Mekong Neolithic (58.0%–75.2%) instead of Late Neolithic Fujian, which is more common for the "core Austronesian" population.
+Austroasiatic-related ancestry is widespread in Mainland Southeast Asians and Hmong–Mien groups from Southern China but for the latter, there is evidence of Kra–Dai geneflow, which increases in groups that live further east.
+This admixture is also present in Mainland Southeast Asia.
 Yangshao culture-related populations, who contributed to the ancestries of present Sino-Tibetan populations, likewise derive their southern East Asian ancestry from Mekong Neolithic (32.2 ± 5.9%).
-Using Cambodians as proxies for the ancestral Austroasiatic population, they can also be modeled as a mixture of Dai-related groups and groups that are ancestral to all East Asians.
-The ancestors of Dais themselves can be modeled as a mixture of North Indian-related (6%) and Naxi/Miao-related groups (94%).

-According to Kim et al. (2020), Mán Bạc populations constitute the basal ancestry for most populations from Eastern Siberia and Eastern Asia, including Korea, Japan, China and Austroasiatic-speaking groups from Southeast Asia.
-Populations carrying both Mán Bạc and Devil's Gate genomes admixed throughout these regions until the Neolithic period, which is probably accompanied by climate change and barriers.

-According to Mishra et al. (2024), modern Nicobarese have the highest 'ancestral Austroasiatic' ancestry.
+According to Mishra et al. (2024), modern Nicobarese have one of the highest levels of Austroasiatic-related ancestry among sampled populations.
 This genetic component is found in Austroasiatic populations from South Asia and Southeast Asia.
-Another study from 2024, Ahlawat et. al., found that the Austroasiatic tribes — Ho, Bathudi, Bhumij and Mahali from the eastern Indian state of Odisha do not exhibit substantial West Eurasian mtDNA unlike the Dravidian-speaking groups from southern India, and cluster closely with the other Austroasiatic populations of South Asia.
+Another study from 2024, Ahlawat et al., found that the Austroasiatic tribes — Ho, Bathudi, Bhumij and Mahali from the eastern Indian state of Odisha do not exhibit substantial West Eurasian mtDNA unlike the Dravidian-speaking groups from southern India, and cluster closely with the other Austroasiatic populations of South Asia.

-Wang et al. (2025) states that present Austroasiatic groups are genetically similar to ancient Central Yunnan populations, represented by the Late Neolithic Xingyi individual.
-This individual has a closer genetic relationship with the Northern East Asian Boshan and the Southern East Asian Qihe3 but is distinct from them.
-They do not exhibit Basal Asian Xingyi ancestry, which is found in ancient Tibetans, suggesting significant demographic replacement.
-Ancient individuals from Guangxi like Dushan and Baojianshan, however, have higher affinities with the Qihe3 individual from Fujian and cannot be modeled as having Late Neolithic Xingyi-related ancestry.
-Alternatively, Central Yunnan populations mediated the expansion of proto-Austroasiatic ancestry in Southeast Asia and Northeast India.
+Wang et al. (2025) states that modern Austroasiatic groups are genetically similar to populations found in Central Yunnan during the Late Neolithic period, represented by the Late Neolithic Xingyi individual.
+This individual has, relative to Basal Asians, a closer genetic relationship with the Northern East Asian Boshan and the Southern East Asian Qihe3, but is distinct from them.
+This individual does not exhibit Basal Asian Xingyi-related ancestry, represented by the Early Neolithic Xingyi individual and found in ancient Tibetans, suggesting significant demographic replacement.
+The relationship between Austroasiatic and Central Yunnan populations suggests that the Red River valley may have mediated the expansion of Proto-Austroasiatic ancestry.
+Regardless, Wang et al. conclude that Central Yunnan populations have ancestry that is found in present Austroasiatic groups, as well as ancient populations from Vietnam and Laos about 4000 to 3000 years ago (i.e. Vt_G2 and La_G2).
+Proto-Austroasiatic populations are also likely to have diverged from other East Eurasian populations at least 19,000 years ago.

+Yin et al. (2026) states that modern Austroasiatic-speaking populations from Mainland Southeast Asia have different affinities to ancient populations of the region from various time periods.
+For example, modern Eastern Mon–Khmer (e.g. Katuic, Khmeric, Pearic) and Southern Monic speakers have close affinities with Neolithic Hon Hai Co Tien and Tam Pa Ling populations, who have substantial Hoabinhian ancestry.
+Northern Mon–Khmer (e.g. Khmuic, Mang, Palaungic) speakers, in contrast, have close affinities with Iron Age Mainland Southeast Asian populations.
+Vietic (Viet–Muong) speakers are likewise cladal with Iron Age and Historical Mainland Southeast Asian populations.